GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

   <figcaption class="w-figcaption">Parts of a media file.</figcaption>
 </figure>

-Not all browsers support the same containers and codecs.
-To cover the major browsers, you'll need at least two formats: webm for Chromium-based browsers and mp4 for everyone else.
+Not all browsers support up-to-date containers and codecs.
+For example, webm is high-quality and open source.
+Files in webm packages can be orders of magnitude smaller than other formats, making them a good choice for mobile download.
 Although webm was created specifically for the web, its support is not yet universal.
 Safari in particular does not, as of this writing, support webm for embedded video.

+All modern browsers support mp4 files, making them a good general choice for a media container and the best choice as the backup container for webm.

 Many file formats support multiple codecs for the same stream type.
 A complete list of available [video